naokipeter/gwwc/README.md

 Now you should be able to load the frontend on `http://gwwc.dev/`

-You can now log in with any email of dummy user in the `users` table and the password `gwwc`, e.g.
+You can now log in with any email of a dummy user in the `users` table and the password `gwwc`, e.g.

 ```
 User: admin@test.com